dendrograms/astrodendro/docs/using.rst

   `detection` level, for example 3- or 5-sigma, so that only significant values are included in the dendrogram.
 By default, all values are used.

-* ``min_delta``: the minimum `height` a leaf has to have in order to be considered an independent entity.
-The `height` of the leaf is the difference between its peak flux and the value at which it is being merged into the tree at.
+* ``min_delta``: how significant a leaf a leaf has to have in order to be considered an independent entity.
+The significance is measure from the difference between its peak flux and the value at which it is being merged into the tree at.
 If you are working with observational data, then you could set this to e.g. 1-sigma, which means that any leaf that is less than 1-sigma tall is combined with its neighboring leaf or branch and is no longer considered a separate entity.

 * ``min_npix``: the minimum number of pixels/values needed for a leaf to be considered an independent entity.
 When the dendrogram is being computed,